Kreisi-Paul/Dispatcher-Client/README.md

-This Repository includes a passion project of mine.
+This Repository contains a passion project of mine.

 More info about the project will be include here soon.